Sunday 12 June 2022

 Outside little moved on the pool apart from dragonflies, which cruised in erratic and constant fuss over the shallow water, sometimes settling to cling to the thinnest of the reed stems and sun themselves but never remaining long, the urge to investigate precipitating them back into flight.
 Dragonflies are an insect from science fiction, terrifyingly alien in their primitive beauty, having arisen from under the waters they have lived in as larvae, to cruise the aquatic surroundings above, in the brief final stage of their lives.

 An hour passed dreamily with no sign of the Kingfisher as I resisted the onset of drowsiness.
-A Grass Snake, swam across the pool, only its head above water while its long body, a living ripple of scaled olive green skin curved in sinuous grace its slow passage across the water's calm surface.
+A Grass Snake, swam across the pool, only its head above water while its long body, a living ripple of scaled olive green skin curved with sinuous grace its slow passage across the water's calm surface.
 I watched, as like a beacon, the black and yellow colours on its head reached the bank and it wound its long body up to the top of a dead tree stump half hidden within the reeds, to coil there in part shade, part sun.
 Safe for now from prying eyes.

 A Grey Heron flew in to fish by the emerging lily flowers, huge, waxy, creamy white cups with egg yolk centres, floating exotically amongst plate sized, flat pads of deepest green and brown.The heron's infinite patience in its quest for prey matched the mood.